Conflux-Chain/go-conflux-sdk/README.md

 ```

 ## Send Transaction
-There are 2 ways to send a transaction:
+To send a transaction, you need to sign the transaction at local machine, and send the signed transaction to local or remote Conflux node.
-1. Send a signed transaction
+- Sign a transaction with unlocked account:

+    `AccountManager.SignTransaction(tx UnsignedTransaction)`

+- Sign a transaction with passphrase for locked account:

-    `Client.SendSignedTransaction(hexRawData string)`
+	`AccountManager.SignTransactionWithPassphrase(tx UnsignedTransaction, passphrase string)`

-2. Send a transaction with local account
+- Send a signed transaction

-    `AccountManager.SendTransaction(tx UnsignedTransaction, password ...string)`
+    `Client.SendSignedTransaction(rawData []byte)`

-To send multiple transactions, you can unlock the account at first, then send multiple transactions without password.
-To send a single transaction, you can just only send the transaction with passoword.
+To send multiple transactions at a time, you can unlock the account at first, then send multiple transactions without passphrase.
+To send a single transaction, you can just only send the transaction with passphrase.

 ## Deploy/Call Smart Contract
-To deploy or call a smart contract, you can use the `AccountManager.SendTransaction` API and set the `Data` field in `UnsignedTransaction` struct.
-When deploy a smart contract, you can use ***solc*** to compile the smart contract to get the contract bytecodes in HEX format, which is set to the `Data` field.
-To all a contract, you can import the [ABI](https://github.com/ethereum/go-ethereum/tree/master/accounts/abi) library from [go-etherem](https://github.com/ethereum/go-ethereum) to get the encoded method call in HEX format, which is set to the `Data` field.
+To deploy or call a smart contract, you can sign a transaction with `Data` field set in `UnsignedTransaction` struct.
+When deploy a smart contract, you can use ***solc*** to compile the smart contract to get the contract bytecodes, which is set to the `Data` field.
+To all a contract, you can import the [ABI](https://github.com/ethereum/go-ethereum/tree/master/accounts/abi) library from [go-etherem](https://github.com/ethereum/go-ethereum) to get the encoded method call, which is set to the `Data` field.

 ### ABI Example
 ```go